 Long tail pro tells me how often a keyword is being searched for and how easy it is to rank for in Google.
 Before I list any product or write any blog post, I run EVERYTHING through this tool.

 Here’s a report I generated for garlic presses on Google.

 Windows PC Automation

-WinTask is a tool that allows you to use write scripts to automate anything that runs on a Windows PC.
+WinTask is a tool that allows you to write scripts to automate the sales process for anything that runs on a Windows PC.
 Because a lot of our embroidery software is PC based only, this tool was a lifesaver.

 Amazon Sponsored Product Ads